The Barracks Tocal, and Tocal Homestead together form one of Australia’s oldest working farms. Photos by Adam West Photography

 The Barracks sits at the very heart of Australia’s convict history, originally housing convicts and ticket-of-leave men.
 It is situated on the property of one of Australia's oldest working farms, Tocal, with James Webber receiving a land grant in 1822.
 In 1834, Tocal was sold to Caleb & Felix Wilson, who built Tocal Homestead that was finally completed in 1841.
 It formed the centrepiece of surrounding timber, brick and stone buildings, many of which were sadly destroyed by fire in 1835.
 To the south of The Barracks stood a wash-house or store, and to the east was a slab-hut kitchen.

-The Barracks now offers luxurious accommodation for adults, with four beautiful separate suites, named after the first four convicts who accompanied James Webber to Tocal: James Hazell, Stephen Hover, Thomas Smith and John Waggoner.
-Their fascinating stories have been provided in each suite for guests to read.
 On the ground floor, each suite has its own bathroom with complimentary amenities; and a tastefully furnished, cosy sitting room with fireplace, comfortable armchairs and dining setting.
-There’s also a kitchenette with toaster, tea & coffee making facilities, and milk & biscuits restocked daily, along with a complimentary breakfast hamper with seasonal fresh local produce, including locally-made sourdough bread & jams.
+There’s also a kitchenette with toaster, tea & coffee making facilities, milk & biscuits restocked daily, as well as a breakfast hamper with seasonal fresh local produce, locally-made sourdough bread, and condiments.

 Upstairs the Hazell, Smith and Waggoner suites all have queen beds, and the Hover room has two king single beds, perfect for friends travelling together.
-Hazell and Waggoner suites have the additional option for a roll-away bed downstairs.
+Hazell and Waggoner suites have the additional option for a roll-away bed.
 The Barracks suites do not have TVs, to encourage guests to fully unwind and immerse themselves in the surrounding countryside.
 There are board games provided, plenty of quiet time to read or write, or simply relax on the veranda with a glass of wine, enjoying the farm views and striking sunsets.

 Special Features